ComanGames/DamIdle/README.md

 ![](https://raw.githubusercontent.com/ComanGames/DamIdle/master/Resources/particlesFx.png)

 # Gameplay
-Also I should mantiane that Eugen done all integration by himself.
+Also I should maintaine that Eugene done all integration by himself.
 And made the commits.
 And pushed them to github.
 As well he worked on game balance and UI Design.
 Tgat is huge advantage.